AkashDev23/Blog/clq7ksgf7000a08jv60fy3p6x.md

     I hope after reading this article you won't have any more doubt in your mind regarding the difference between git and gitHub.

-    *Don't forgot to hit that follow button and also subscribe to my newsletter to never miss an update.
+    *Don't forget to hit that follow button and also subscribe to my newsletter to never miss an update.
 Thanks, Happy Coding.*